amalhaq/Getting-and-Cleaning-Data/README.md

 and eliminate abbreviations don't to avoid guesswork.
 Use the *gsub()* command.

-**From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
+**5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**
 We have to make a second data frame using the variables (columns) and values (rows) from the dataset we have thus far.